The generalized Brans-Dicke theory and its cosmology

+It is shown in Eqs.(\ref{scalar-eq}) and (\ref{trace}) that the GBD model can be equivalently considered as the two scalar-fields model.
+It can be found in Fig.\ref{figure-weos} that the effective state parameter of geometrical dark energy in the GBD model can cross over the phantom boundary, as achieved in the double scalar-fields quintom model \cite{quintom-feng}.
+But we can notice that it is required to include both the canonical quintessence field and the non-canonical phantom field in the double scalar-fields quintom model \cite{quintom-feng}, in order to make the state parameter to cross over the phantom boundary: $w=-1$, where several fundamental problems are associated with phantom field, such as the problem of negative kinetic term and the fine-tuning problem, etc. It is shown that the GBD model can paly a role of the quintom without bearing the problems existing in the two-fields quintom model, which is also a motivation to appeal us to study the GBD model.

-One knows that the potential of a scalar field usually paly an important role in the early inflation universe and the the late accelerating universe.
-Determining the forms of the potential function is significative for a scalar field, since the potential display some properties for a scalar field.
+One knows that the potential of a scalar field usually paly an important role in the early inflation universe and the late accelerating universe.
+Determining the forms of the potential function for a scalar field is significative, since the potential display some properties for a scalar field.
+By using Eqs. (\ref{scalar-eq}) and (\ref{trace}), the equations of motion for the Brans-Dicke scalar field $\phi$ and the other scalar field $\varphi=f_{R}$ are expressed as follows

 Obviously, this GBD theory is similar to the two scalar-fields theory.
-The equations of motion for the Brans-Dicke scalar field $\phi$ and the other scalar field $\varphi=f_{R}$ are expressed as follows

-Here $V(\phi)$ and $\mathcal{V}(\varphi)$ are the effective potential of field, and the subscript $\phi$ (or $\varphi$) denotes the derivative with respect to scalar field.
-Next we investigate the effective potential $V(\phi)$ of the BD scalar field.
-Integrating Eq.(\ref{vphip}), we can give the form of $V(\phi)$
+Here $V(\phi)$ and $\mathcal{V}(\varphi)$ denotes the effective potential of fields, and the subscript $\phi$ (or $\varphi$) denotes the derivative with respect to scalar field.
+The effective forms of $V_{\phi}$ and $\mathcal{V}_{\varphi}$ can be gained by comparing with the standard form of equation of motion for the canonical scalar field, i.e. the standard Klein-Gordon equation in the vacuum: $\Box \Phi+V_{\Phi}(\Phi)=0$.

+One knows that the geometrical representation may be more appealing to relativists due to its more apparent geometrical nature, whereas the scalar-field representation seems more appealing to particle physicists.
+Obviously, the GBD theory tends to investigate the physics from the viewpoint of geometry, while the BDV tends to solve physical problems from the viewpoint of matter.
+Given that the equivalence between the BDV theory and the $f(R)$ theory, some properties of the BD scalar field could be found.
+So, it is possible that several special characteristics of scalar fields could be revealed through studies of geometrical gravity in the GBD.
+Next we investigate the effective form of potential $V(\phi)$ of the BD scalar field $\phi$.
+Assuming that the variable $\phi$ is independent of its derivative $\partial_{\mu}\phi$ and the geometrical quantity $f(R)$, we can gain an effective form of $V(\phi)$ by integrating Eq.(\ref{vphip}) with respect to $\phi$